flowcore-io/flow-analytics-collector/README.md

 bun flowcore:stream
 ```

-this will start a local event listener that will poll for events from the Flowcore Platform.
+this will start a local event listener that will poll for events from the Flowcore Platform based on the yaml manifest files.

 ## API Endpoints

 ### POST /api/pageview

-Track page views and custom events:
+Track page views:

 ```typescript
 interface AnalyticsEvent {